 Alternately, look for places to teach or tutor ESL abroad either during a summer or while on study abroad junior year, even J-term.

-For opportunities abroad, explore the internet which has many volunteer teaching positions all over the world, such as a few found via
+For more opportunities abroad, explore the internet which has many volunteer teaching positions all over the world, such as a few found via

 Some however require you pay for the experience, so also check out our Funding links below.

 There are many teaching volunteer opportunities offered through Smith and others locally that you can arrange yourself.